Training and Events

 • Standards and laws

-• Integrating digital accessibility in the organization
+• Integrating accessibility in organizations

 CPACC classes are open only to members of the University community.
 Contact us to ask about upcoming cohorts.